 My Humble Father

 Ian Ridsdale is KCPR’s Editor-in-Chief, a Cal Poly political science junior, and spins records as DJ Ridsdale from 4-6 PM on Saturdays.
 He wrote the article.
-Ivy Kolb is a Cal Poly graphic communications junior and KCPR staff member.
+Ivy Kolb is a Cal Poly graphic communications junior and a KCPR DJ.
+You can find her on the airwaves as DJ Dreamsicles on Thursdays from 2-4 p.m.
 She created the artwork.